joelouthan/Theologicus/src/samuel-1/samuel-1-04.md

 Who can separate us from the love of God?
 We have the Christ!

->Philippians 4:19 (CSB) And my God will supply all your needs according to his riches in glory in Christ Jesus.
+>Philippians 4:19 And my God will supply all your needs according to his riches in glory in Christ Jesus.

 >In Christ, you have given me so much that heaven can give me no more.
 >